Navnirman Andolan: Aftermath

+Impact and legacy

 Jayaprakash Narayan visited Gujarat on 11 February 1974, after Chimanbhai Patel's resignation, though he was not involved in the movement.
 The Bihar Movement had already begun in Bihar.
 It inspired him to lead it and turn it into a total revolution movement, which resulted in the Emergency.
-Later Janata Morcha became precursor of the Janata Party, which formed the first non-Congress government winning the general election against Indira Gandhi in 1977, and Morarji Desai became Prime Minister.
+On 12 June 1975, the court verdict on Indira Gandhi's electoral malpractice was declared which disqualify her from the parliament and thus she imposed the Emergency.
+Later Janata Morcha became precursor of the Janata Party, which formed the first non-Congress government winning the general election against Indira Gandhi in 1977, and Morarji Desai became prime minister.

-Congress formed a new caste-based election combination known as KHAM (Kshtriya-Harijan-Adivasi-Muslim) to elevate them in politics.
-The upper caste sensed it as the end of their political importance and reacted strongly against the imposition of Reservations in 1981.
+Congress formed a new caste-based election combination known as KHAM (Kshtriya-Harijan-Adivasi-Muslim) in late 1970s to elevate itself in politics.
+The upper caste sensed it as the end of their political importance and reacted strongly against the imposition of reservations in 1981.
 This ultimately provoked the anti-Mandal riots in 1985, which helped the rise of the Bharatiya Janata Party (BJP) in Gujarat.

-Chimanbhai Patel became chief minister again with BJP support in 1990.
+Chimanbhai Patel became chief minister again with the BJP support in 1990.

 The agitation helped local leaders of Rashtriya Swayamsevak Sangh and its student organization ABVP to establish themselves in politics.
 Narendra Modi who later served as the Chief Minister of Gujarat from 2001 to 2014, and was subsequently elected as the Prime Minister of India in 2014, was one of them.

-Significance

 The Navnirman movement reflected the anger of middle-class people and students at the prevalent economic crisis and corruption in government.
 It also showed the people's power to change the government by forcing it to resign by protesting.
+The movement raised the political awareness among the youth and promoted students' leadership.